Approximation Algorithms for Multi-Multiway Cut and Multicut Problems on Directed Graphs: Linear Programming Relaxation for the Directed Multi-Multiway Cut

 where $w(e)$ is the weight of edge $e$.
 The same as \cite{2}, let $c_i(r)$ be the sum of weights of directed edges whose one head only is inside these balls, where $1 \leq i \leq k$. $c_i(r)$ is defined as follows:

 Assume that each edge $e$ in the graph as being a pipe with cross-sectional area $w(e)$ and length $x(e)$.
-Then, the product $w(e)x(e)$ is equal to the volume of edge e.
-Thus the answer of LP is the value of edges with minimum volume such that $dist(u,v) \geq 1$ for every $u$ and $v$ in which $u$ and $v$ are in the same group and there is a path between them.(either $v \rightarrow u$ or $u \rightarrow v$).
-Let $x$ is an optimal solution for LP and $V^*=\sum_{e \in E} w(e)x(e)$ be the volume of all edges, indeed $V^*$ is the optimal value of LP.
-We know that $V^* \leq OPT$ such that $OPT$ is the optimal value for IP.
-Let $v_i(r)$ is defined as follows:
+Then, the product $w(e)x(e)$ is equal to the volume of edge $e$.
+Thus, the solution of LP is the minimum volume of edges such that $dist(u,v) \geq 1$, where $u$ and $v$ are in the same group, and there is a path between them (either $v \rightarrow u$ or $u \rightarrow v$).
+Let $x$ be an optimal solution for the LP, and $V^*=\sum_{e \in E} w(e)x(e)$ be the volume of all edges.
+We know that $V^* \leq OPT$ such that $OPT$ is the optimal value for the IP. $v_i(r)$ is defined as follows: